 The Ghost of Christmas Past is….

+Gary Coleman.
 Here we go.
 Gary Coleman – WHO IS IN CHARACTER AS HIMSELF – takes us on a series of fantastical magical adventures through history.
 We learn that Aunt Marla was a key figure in Carol’s life, manipulating her into the soap distributing showbiz goddess she is today.

 As you can see in that screenshot, she forces Carol to choose between her career or getting married.
 Let’s see… who wrote this?
 A woman with an understanding of how a media career might play out for a family person?